The Best Restaurants & Bars In Columbia City

 We could write sonnets about Kezira Cafe’s atkilt (slow-cooked potatoes with carrots and cabbage).
 But we could also write some romantic stanzas about the yellow split-peas too.
 And the garlicky green beans.
 OK, every vegetable in this fantastic Ethiopian restaurant is getting a love note.
 Kezira is a great place to scoop lentils up with injera, and while there’s a ton of meat options, this is the best place in the neighborhood for vegetarians.
 Especially considering they have a $12 meatless lunch special with an assortment of lentils, potatoes, and greens.

 Empire seems like it’s just a coffee shop inside of a narrow renovated garage.
-But it’s actually much more than that - they serve some excellent food that’s way better than refrigerated breakfast burritos and sad muesli bowls.
-We’d be happy coming in every morning for their powdered sugar and lime-topped Belgian waffles, and the plant-based focaccia breakfast panini with Field Roast sausage, spicy cayenne “cheese,” and basil pesto.
+But it’s actually much more than that—they serve some excellent food that’s way better than refrigerated breakfast burritos and sad muesli bowls.
+We’d be happy coming in every morning for their powdered sugar-topped Belgian waffles.
 As far as coffee goes, spend the extra buck for their creamy homemade cashew milk.

 Archipelago is the best restaurant in the south end.
 This eight-seat billboard for the Pacific Northwest is a tasting menu spot, made up of 10 courses inspired by the owners’ Filipino heritage.
 Every incredible plate of food involves ingredients exclusively sourced from the PNW, from with the cracked wheat pandesal roll with truffle butter you’ll have at the beginning to the sweet cedar plank suman (rice cake) with hazelnut pumpkin ice cream that’ll cap things off.
 You’ll walk away from Archipelago feeling like there’s nowhere else in the world you could have a meal like this.